 - maintain an orderly hearing and permit no person to be subjected to abusive treatment and may eject or exclude anyone who refuses to be orderly;

-- render and provide the dean and the respondent a written decision that contains findings of fact and a conclusion as to whether the respondent is responsible for the violations as charged;
+- render and provide the Dean and the respondent a written decision that contains findings of fact and a conclusion as to whether the respondent is responsible for the violations as charged;

 - upon a finding of responsibility, assess the relevant sanction(s);

-Section 49.18: Student Rights and Hearing Procedures
+Subsection 15: Student Rights and Hearing Procedures

 - The following rights and procedures are provided to the respondent and/or complainant as specified:

-- The Discipline Committee may exclude evidence which in its judgment is immaterial, irrelevant, or unduly repetitious;
+- The chair of the Hearing Panel or Hearing Officer has the discretion to exclude evidence which in their judgment is immaterial, irrelevant, or unduly repetitious;

-- The dean has the burden of going forward with the evidence and has the burden of proving the charges by the greater weight of credible evidence
+- The Dean has the burden of going forward with the evidence and has the burden of proving the charges by the greater weight of credible evidence.

 - Any party has the right to appeal.